sibartlett/homebridge-wink3/README.md

 You need to provide the following configuration options: `client_id`, `client_secret`, `username` and `password`

-#### Android client ID

-If you'd prefer to use the client ID and secret associated with Wink's Android app.

-You need to provide the following configuration options: `username` and `password`

 ## Device support

 See [DEVICES.md](DEVICES.md) for more detailed information.